HalaMarzouk2/wordpress-deployment/README.md

 # wordpress-deployment
 # Project Overview
-This repository contains Kubernetes manifests to deploy a WordPress site with the following features:
+-This repository contains Kubernetes manifests to deploy a WordPress site with the following features:

-Persistent storage for WordPress data
+-Persistent storage for WordPress data

-Secure management of sensitive information using Kubernetes Secrets
+-Secure management of sensitive information using Kubernetes Secrets

-Scalable architecture
+-Scalable architecture
 # Deployment Components
 Persistent Volume (PV) and Persistent Volume Claim (PVC)